datagrok-ai/public/help/develop/how-to/access-data.md

 :::

-For a list of header parameters and further details related to query annotation, see [Parameterized queries](../../access/databases.md/#parameterized-queries).
+For a list of header parameters and further details related to query annotation, see [Parameterized queries](../../access/databases.md/#parameterized-queries) and [Parameter annotation](../../datagrok/functions/func-params-annotation.md).
 For examples of data queries, see the [Chembl package](https://github.com/datagrok-ai/public/tree/master/packages/Chembl/queries).

 #### Running queries